 6 Things to Know About Doors & Shed Height

 To try to help you make the right decision we highlight what you should look out for and what you should avoid and – as importantly WHY.
-Whilst the cheapest price is what we all want for our garden shed it’s really important that you ensure you buy a building which will fill all your needs and, very importantly, will stand the test of time.
+Whilst the cheapest price is what we all want for our garden shed or summerhouse it’s really important that you ensure you buy a building which will fill all your needs and, very importantly, will stand the test of time.
 This is why you need to do a little homework beforehand.
 Yes, I know, we were all not keen on doing ‘homework’ but believe me, this homework is vital to ensure you are happy when your new building is delivered.

 1/ Diagonal Bracing on Doors

 The garden shed door is the only part of the building which moves (or should be) so it’s important that the door is made correctly to respond to this movement.
 This means that there should be a minimum of two diagonal braces on the shed door in between the horizontal timber ledges.
 With these, in place, the door will be braced and supported against any dropping.
 Without these braces, the door will sag after only a short while meaning the door will stick, making it harder to close, and there will be gaps at the top.